Paula Ben-Gurion: Spouse of the prime minister

 On 7 December 1953, Ben-Gurion resigned as prime minister, and the following week, he and Paula moved to Sde Boker, a kibbutz in the Negev desert.
 He had not considered her wishes when he made the decision for them to settle in the desert.
 She was forced to leave behind a full life in Tel Aviv, and was not happy with the move to a kibbutz in the desert, where she would live an ascetic lifestyle alongside people who were much younger than herself.
-She nevertheless oversaw the design of their new cottage, which would have a large study and separate bedrooms, and enforced strict standards of hygeine in her home as well as in the collective kitchen.
+She nevertheless oversaw the design of their new cottage, which would have a large study and separate bedrooms, and enforced strict standards of hygiene in her home as well as in the collective kitchen.
 She did not like the taste of the food served by the kibbutz kitchen and insisted that her husband eat her own "kutch-mutch" – a bland but healthy meal – twice a day.

 In 1955, Ben-Gurion returned to his post as prime minister.
 He moved to Jerusalem, where he held a Bible studies class every Saturday afternoon; Paula found the classes "terribly bor[ing]" and thought her husband only held them out of obligation to learn about Jewish history.
 During the Suez Crisis of 1956, when her husband was sick, she almost refused entry to Yaakov Herzog, but was convinced that the matter was urgent and allowed him into their room.
 From then on, Herzog was one of only a few people who Paula would allow to visit her husband; he would tap on her bedroom window whenever he needed her to let him in.
 In 1963, she and her husband attended the funeral of Shlomo Lavi, the founder of the kibbutz movement.
 That same year, her husband resigned again as prime minister and retired to Sde Boker.
 At meetings of the Sde Boker bible study group, Paula would usually be the one to call an end to each session, in order to ensure her husband got enough rest.
 Whenever she left the kibbutz to visit Tel Aviv, her husband sent her frequent telegrams telling her he missed her and asking for her to come back.
 During this time, Paula became an admirer of the right-wing politician Menachem Begin, and over the course of the 1960s, she was happy to see her husband's personal relationship with Begin improve.
 Paula was one of only a few women whose image appeared on the frontpage of Israeli newspapers during the Six-Day War.